 Science, technology, engineering and math (STEM) education

 To ensure American competitiveness in the global economy, the U.S. must educate current and future generations to fill the jobs of the 21st century.
-Congressman Matheson supports investment in STEM education.
-He supported the reauthorization of the America COMPETES Act which provides funding for STEM programs, increases coordination among STEM programs and makes further investments in research in engineering and the physical sciences.
+As a Member of the Congressional STEM Caucus, Congressman Matheson supports investment in technical education which trains students for jobs that are driving the economy of the future.
+He supported the reauthorization of the America COMPETES Act which provides funding for STEM programs, increases coordination among them, and makes further investments in research, engineering, and the physical sciences.

 As a partnership between federal, state, local and private community partners, including the Utah State Office of Education and the Utah Department of Health, the Head Start early childhood education program enrolls more than 5,000 Utah children annually.
-More than just a preschool, Head Start is an entity that serves both children and parents with education, health and parenting information.
+More than just a preschool, Head Start serves both children and parents with education, health and parenting information.
 Studies show such early intervention pays for itself through gains in test scores and skills associated with readiness to learn in school.
-Matheson supported the bipartisan HR 1429 – Improving Head Start School Readiness Act of 2007 which renewed the program through 2012.
+Congressman Matheson has regularly supported bipartisan legislation to renew this program.

 Filtered by Education